uliana1one/KeyPass/docs/tutorial.md

 }
 ```

-### Credential Request Wizard
+### Credential Request Wizard with Backend

-Create a component for requesting new credentials:
+Create a component for requesting new credentials with backend integration:

 ```tsx
 interface CredentialRequest {